 - It would be best if you also tried to update your related network drivers.

 - If Steam download is stopping, make sure you adjust Steam Bandwidth Settings.

-Some Steam users have discussed an issue on forums in which Steam downloads start and stops randomly.
+Some Steam users have discussed an issue on forums where the download starts and stops randomly.
+One user stated:

 Why is my Steam download stopping?

-There are, in fact, a few potential factors behind Steam downloads starting and stopping.
-It can be due to conflicting third-party software, system time and time zone discrepancies, certain Windows services, or antiquated network drivers.
+There are a few potential factors behind your Steam download starting and stopping.
+It can be due to conflicting third-party software, system time and time zone discrepancies, specific Windows services, or antiquated network drivers.

-So, there isn’t necessarily one resolution that is guaranteed to fix the Steam download for all users.
-These are a few of the resolutions that have fixed Steam downloads for some users.
+So, there isn’t necessarily one resolution to fix this problem for all users.
+However, these are a few of the methods that worked in several cases, so do not hesitate to try them.

-What to do if Steam download starts and stops?
+What to do if Steam download is stopping due to disk write error?

 1. Close superfluous programs